nschloe/matlab-guidelines/main.md

 Good practice: there is a maximum number of iterations.
 When it has been reached, the iteration failed.
 Throw a warning in that case.
 </caption>

-Although you could just evoke \lstinline!warning()! and \lstinline!error()! with a single string as argument (such as \lstinline~error('Something went wrong!')~), good style programs will leave the user with a clue \emph{where} the error has occurred, and of what type the error is (as mnemonic).
-This information is contained in the so-called \emph{message ID}.
+Although you could just evoke `warning() and `error()` with a single string as argument (such as `error('Something went wrong!')`), good style programs will leave the user with a clue _where_ the error has occurred, and of what type the error is (as mnemonic).
+This information is contained in the so-called _message ID_.

 The MATLAB help page contain quite a bit about message IDs, for example: